MartinaVojtkova/GeneFluxPipeline/README.md

 ```
 ## Output
 The pipeline provides genome annotation files from Prokka and the output of pan-genome analysis by Roary (excluding the temporary files)
 The main output of the pipeline is gene_metrics.tsv file.
+See example output here.

 **gene_metrics.tsv** contains:
-- Gene: Gene cluster name as provided by Roary
+- **Gene:** Gene cluster name as provided by Roary
-- Kmer_distance_median: Per-gene median value of the flanking region k-mer distance matrix.
+- **Kmer_distance_median:** Per-gene median value of the flanking region k-mer distance matrix.
 (K-mer Hamming distance used as measure)
-- ANI_median: Per-gene median value of the flanking region average nucleotide identity matrix
+- **ANI_median:** Per-gene median value of the flanking region average nucleotide identity matrix
-- Flank_index_median: Per-gene median value of the flanking region flank identity index matrix.
+- **Flank_index_median:** Per-gene median value of the flanking region flank identity index matrix.
 (Measure of flank annotation similiarity)

 The complete distance/similiarity matrices are provided as supplementary output for each gene.